tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/test-analyzer.md

 ## Examples

-Request body includes the string and analyzer you want to use.
+Request body includes the string and analyzer or normalizer you want to use.

 ```json
      {